SCAA Family: Key Rings

 Members of the SCAA Fans Club who have placed an advance order for the 07/08 South China jersey will also get an SCAA Family key ring.

 Stickers

 On 27 September 2007, SCAA Fans Club published a SuperFan Handbook for members.
 Some of the contents include 07-08 match schedule, 07-08 season calendar, List of SCAA Football section members, Footballers' Group photo and stickers of SCAA Family.

 Pong Pong Sticks

 On 13 November 2007, people who wore red clothes for watching South China's league match against Wofoo Tai Po were given a special edition of SCAA Family Pong Pong Sticks.

 Gashapon (Telephone Rope)

 On 14 November 2007, BMA Marketing & Advertising Ltd issued a series of telephone ropes for SCAA Family.
 There are 8 normal versions including Ballman, Greenman, Whistle Sir, Yellow & Red Card Brothers, Mr. Scoreboard, Dr. First-Aid-Kid, Pong Pong Twins and Loud-Speaker, and in addition a special edition of Ballman.
-Each gashapon is HK$10.
+Each gashapon costs HK$10.